yoganandc/Space-Invaders/README.md

 # Space-Invaders

-Space Invaders clone written in the "Beginning Student" HTDP language, which is a subset of Racket.
+Space Invaders clone written in the "Intermediate Student" HTDP language, which is a subset of Racket.

+You can view more information about the "Intermediate Student" language and Racket [here] (http://docs.racket-lang.org/htdp-langs/intermediate.html).